Property tax appeal: Should you appeal your property assessment in Montgomery County, North Carolina?

-Is your Montgomery County property over evaluated?
+Is your Montgomery County home over assessed?

 Is it worth submitting an appeal?

-Real Estate Tax For Property
+Prorations - Real Estate Tax and Property